ashwin2rai/investigame_nativescript/README.md

 InvestiGame uses Machine Learning tools and the AutoClassifier package to calculate and predict how video games will perform on the market using social media text analytics, publisher/developer info, and professional reviews for the game.
 Please find the repository and more details for InvestiGame at: https://github.com/ashwin2rai/no_more_backlogs/

+## Usage

+Download the compiled Android app from `app/InvestiGame-debug.apk`